 Your first 90 days in a new job as an account manager are the most challenging…and with the most at stake.
 Why?
 Because while you’re trying to figure it all out, everything you do is being viewed through a microscope.
 A 30 60 90 day success plan is essential to help transition from your old job to your new one.
 You’ll secure early wins, build credibility quickly and earn the confidence of your clients, your colleagues and your boss.

 Why You Need a 30 60 90 Day Plan

 Along with your resume and cover letters, you need a 90 day success plan ready before you even start your job search.
 Some hiring managers move fast and you may not have the time to do your plan justice if you haven’t at least got a draft completed.

-A thoughtful 30/60/90 day plan will impress everyone you meet during the interview process, and your new manager will breathe a huge sigh of relief, knowing you’re prepared and ready to take responsibility for your own onboarding.
+A thoughtful 30 60 90 day plan will impress everyone you meet during the job interview process, and your new manager will breathe a huge sigh of relief, knowing you’re prepared and ready to take responsibility for your own onboarding.

-And of course when you get the job, a 90 day plan will ensure you focus on the right priorities, track progress, measure results and have you standing on your own two feet as soon as possible.
+And when you get the job, a 90 day success plan ensures you hit the ground running by focusing on the right priorities, tracking progress and measuring results so you stand on your own two feet as soon as possible.

 Create two versions:

-- 30/60/90 day plan presentation.
+- 30 60 90 day plan presentation.
 Summarise how you’ll get up to speed in the role over the course of your first 3 months.
 Present your plan over three slides – one for each month.
 I like to include a visual CV as well.
-This is great for interviews.
+This is great for job interviews.